tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 provisioning is to ensure that each pair of nodes has a unique key pair, some systems do not want to distribute pair-wise shared keys to achieve this.
 As another example, some systems require the provisioning process to embed application-specific information in either PSKs or their identities.
-Identities may sometimes need to be routable, as is currently under discussion for EAP-TLS-PSK {{!I-D.mattsson-emu-eap-tls-psk}}.
+Identities may sometimes need to be routable, as is currently under discussion for EAP-TLS-PSK {{?I-D.mattsson-emu-eap-tls-psk}}.

 # Recommendations for External PSK Usage